-Does Strep Throat Go Away On Its Own?
+Does Strep Throat Go Away on Its Own?

 Strep throat is a relatively common bacterial infection that often leads to a severe sore throat and other symptoms.
 The good news is that it is treatable and is often resolved within a week or two.
 Still, if you or someone you know suffers from strep throat, you will likely have a lot of burning questions on your mind.
-One of the most common questions is will strep go away on its own?
-The short answer is yes, but there’s so much more to know about this bacterial infection.

 Unlike a lot of conditions that cause sore throats, strep throat is a bacterial infection.
 Specifically, the bacteria responsible for this infection is called group A Streptococcus – often abbreviated as group A strep.